FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 environment is used to render unnumbered equations.

-Backslash and opening square bracket and its counterpart the backslash closing square bracket is a short hand for \begin equation star environment.
+Backslash and opening square bracket and its counterpart the backslash closing square bracket is a short hand for equation star environment.
 There is no similar shorthand for equation environment (i.e, the numbered equation environment).